wieluk/psychopy_linux_installer/README.md

 - Detects the package manager (supports apt, yum, dnf, and pacman).
 - Installs necessary dependencies.
 - Creates a directory in the specified location for PsychoPy.
-- Checks if the specified Python version exists and downloads it if necessary.
+- Checks if the specified Python version exists if necessary downloads and install it as `altinstall`.
-- Downloads and installs the specified Python version as `altinstall`.
 - Creates and activates a virtual environment for PsychoPy.
-- Determines the PsychoPy version to install:
-- If latest, it fetches the latest version from PyPI.
-- If git, it installs PsychoPy from the latest GitHub repository.
-- Upgrades pip and some pip packages, and
 - Installs/builds wxPython.
-- Installs PsychoPy.
+- Upgrades pip and some pip packages.
+- Install specified PsychoPy version.
 - Adds the current user to a `psychopy` group and sets security limits.
 - Creates a symbolic link to the PsychoPy executable in `.bin`.
-- Creates a desktop shortcut by default.
+- Creates a desktop shortcut.

 ## Post-Installation